kappakant/TLA-Decompositions/README.md

-Decompositions of several popular TLA+ protocols.
+Decompositions of several popular TLA+ protocols using Carini and endive.